The impact of provenance and diagenetic reaction gradients on CO2 fluid-reservoir interactions (CASP.RFP.1)

 - Geotechnical report 1 – A generic model for evaluating the effect provenance and diagenesis play on CO2 interaction with arkosic sandstone reservoirs will be formulated from the case study data.
 The model will be designed to assist risk evaluation where well control and injection site are tens of kilometres distant and the reservoir interval has undergone different degrees of burial.

 - Geotechnical report 2 – Containing a full description of the provenance and diagenesis variation identified in the investigated Forties Sandstone Member samples and SEM-derived elemental maps and interpreted mineralogy illustrating their effect on compositional texture and thus reservoir-CO2 interactions.
 The expected reservoir composition at the target CO2 injection sites will be presented along with a qualitative assessment of reservoir behaviour difference between well control sites and proposed injection sites.

-The project will launch at the beginning of October 2022 and has a planned duration of 18 months.
+The project has a planned duration of 18 months.

 Contact: Michael Flowerdew for further information about this research and licensing options.